mikkokotila/system-performance-tools/README.md

 NOTE: there are many useful options in the `perf` package, so do make yourself familiar with it.
 You can, for example, see exactly how a given command is using system resources.

+Here is a [very nice example](http://jabrcx.github.io/blog/2014/09/14/from-sys-cpu-to-source-code/) of how to use `perf` to do deep dives into cpu hogging issues.

 ### get a view of the memory

 See available memory with: